Naruto-Sasuke/DailyPaperReading/README.md

 # Maybe I will do
 Maybe later, I can add some short descriptions about each paper to make it easier for myself or someone else to catch something useful.
 But I think if anyone can help me...
-Or maybe I jsut think too much.
+Or maybe I just think too much.

 # Planning to read(hah)
 2. What are the Receptive, Effective, and Projective Fields of Neurons in Convolutional Neural Networks